acgetchell/mundus-atrox/src/journals/eighth.md

 > "Ah, well, the *Redbrands* have been carrying off the folk to slavery, I fear.
 Held in the basement of **Tresendar Manor** until they conclude their foul business with the Hobgoblins and Bugbears."

-> "We should have dispatched this foul injustice when we were here last," I say.
+> "We should have dispatched this grave injustice when we were here last," I say.
 "You have my solemn Oath that will will defeat these villains."

 > "Blessings upon you!
 I do not know how they swell their numbers, but you should find Farmer *Alderleaf*.
 She is both cunning and practical, and may know something to aid in your quest."

-The farm looks like it hasn’t been used in awhile, but the house looks strong. *Geral* knocks on the door, and *Qhelling Alderleaf*, a Halfling, answers.
+The farm looks like it hasn’t been used in awhile, but the house looks strong. *Geral* knocks on the door, and *Qelline Alderleaf*, a Halfling, answers.
 She invites us in for a hearty feast.
 We are all grateful and eat, but *CoralKing* remains hesitant and stands in the corner.
 She says her son, *Carp*, might know a secret way to get in the castle.
-Carp’s friend, *Radof*, is a Druid, and told her about the Undead in the Manor.
+Carp’s friend, *Reidoth*, is a Druid, and told her about the Undead in the Manor.
 He seems to have been lured away to **Thundertree** to deal with a Dragon.
 The Redbrands are well-equipped and led by a Wizard, *Glassstaff*.

 We travel with *Carp* toward the manor but he is concerned about the noise from our heavy armor.
 He says if we can just get to this tunnel carefully, we should be good from there.
 We take off our loud armor.
-The tunnel leads to a storeroom and there’s a big floating thing in there. *Wulrif* tries to get *Carp* to visualize it and then reads his mind, but Carp fled before he got a good look.
+The tunnel leads to a storeroom but *Carp* says there’s a big floating creature in there. *Wulrif* tries to get *Carp* to visualize it and then reads his mind, but Carp fled before he got a good look at the thing.

 *Wulrif* and *Actius* confer, saying it’s not a Death Tyrant.
 We all discuss and decide it would be best to approach and attempt to negotiate with the Beholder, as opposed to coming in hot through the front door.
 The Redbrand we interrogated said they avoid the Beholder, so it and the Redbrands may not have aligned agendas.